Vehicle registration plates of New Zealand: Personalised plates

 Rights to unique combinations of up to six characters can be purchased from a private company licensed by the NZ Transport Agency.
 The purchaser may acquire any unique combination that falls outside the standard numbering sequences (apart from derogatory, obscene, profane or intentionally confusing combinations, or if they promote violence, discrimination or bias) or standard numbers that have fallen into disuse.
 New Zealand does not require associating the plate with a vehicle, and allows outright sale rather than just a periodic lease.

 Although plate character/number combinations can contain "spaces", they do not form part of the unique identification and are typically not stored (for example, in Police computer-systems).
-Therefore, if a personalised plate such as "I A I" exists an owner cannot purchase a combination such as "IAI", and vice versa.
+Therefore, if a personalised plate such as I A I exists an owner cannot purchase a combination such as IAI, and vice versa.

-The most sought-after combinations available as personalised plates (such as "A1" or "AAAAAA") became special "collector plates", with lettering in blue on white.
+The most sought-after combinations available as personalised plates (such as A1 or AAAAAA) became special "collector plates", with lettering in blue on white.
 These plates are often offered for sale at a significant premium to standard plates.

-In 2017 a number of proposed personalised plates (including OR6ASM, FK8R and 4UHOES) were rejected by the NZTA.

 Number-plate accessories

 A number of companies provide alternatives to the standard message plate.
-Number-plate frames attach to the plate and provide space for messages above and/or below the license number, thus potentially perpetrating advertising.
+Number-plate frames attach to the plate and provide space for messages above and/or below the licence number, thus potentially perpetrating advertising.
 Several Maori iwi promote identity and traditional graphic designs in frames.